 Compound exercises are all exercises that involve more than one major muscle group and more than one joint at a time.
+A compound exercise routine is probably the fastest way to progress in the gym.
 Many young bodybuilders are not aware of this, but compound exercises are the quickest route to building muscle mass.
 Not only that, but they increase strength the fastest.
 And why is this ?

 Unlike the isolation exercises where only one joint is activated (think preacher curls, leg extensions, dumbbell fly), compound exercises utilize multiple joints and major muscle groups with free weights.
 In other words, this means they recruit more muscle, they activate the nervous system way more than isolation exercises, and provide higher stimulus for growth.

 Exercises such as the bench press, squat, deadlift allow you to move way more weight than isolation exercises do.
 Heavy weight taxes the muscles harder.
 This process makes the muscles stronger and bigger over time so they can handle the heavier loads.

 On the other hand bigger muscles equal more fat burned, as bigger muscle mass require more calories to sustain itself.

 Below you can find a sample split and a 3 day compound exercise routine.
 There are isolation exercises included in the routine, but the core of it are big compound movements which engage a large number of muscle fibers.
 The purpose of the isolation exercises is to “add the finishing touch” or pump some more blood into the muscle while providing nutrients and oxygen needed for recovery.

 Monday – Chest and triceps

 Sunday – rest

 * Depending on your recovery ability you can do a light 30-40 min cardio session or you can take a day off from training.